FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 Playing at a competitive level requires a high level of various skills: dexterity, agility, and memory.
 Even a millisecond could be the difference between taking a card and losing it, which is why it is considered as a kind of sport in Japan.

 # Premise
-The premise of the game is similar to the ["Genpei War"](/en/uta-garuta/ogura-hyakunin-isshu#genpei-war-%E6%BA%90%E5%B9%B3%E5%90%88%E6%88%A6-genpei-gassen) method of playing Hyakunin Isshu, except:
+The game is similar to the ["Genpei War"](/en/uta-garuta/ogura-hyakunin-isshu#genpei-war-%E6%BA%90%E5%B9%B3%E5%90%88%E6%88%A6-genpei-gassen) method of playing Hyakunin Isshu, except:
 - The game is for 2 players only.
 - Only 50 cards of the Torifuda are used, but all 100 Yomifuda are read.
 This results in situations where the reader reads a poem whose Torifuda is not on the floor, during which touching any Torifuda is considered a fault.
 - The Torifuda on the floor are required to be neatly arranged in a specific manner.